Skip to main content

 PT-141 acts as a targeted neurological enhancement, building upon a properly established hormonal baseline.

 The clinical application of PT-141 is precise and event-driven.
 It is not a daily medication but a tool to be used on an as-needed basis.
-This approach allows for the targeted enhancement of without creating dependency or altering the body’s underlying hormonal milieu.
+This approach allows for the targeted enhancement of sexual desire without creating dependency or altering the body’s underlying hormonal milieu.

 • Administration ∞ PT-141 is administered via a small subcutaneous injection, typically into the abdomen, approximately 45 minutes to two hours before anticipated sexual activity.